KnowOneActual/beaubremer-blog/posts/Essential_Git part_2.md

 When git revert prepares a new commit, it will automatically open your default Git editor (like Vim or Nano in the terminal, or potentially VS Code if configured) with a pre-filled commit message.
 This message typically starts with "Revert" and includes information about the commit you're undoing.

     You can accept the default message as is.
-    You can add your notes to explain why you're reverting.
+    You can add your own notes to explain why you're reverting.

 To save and exit the commit message: